Samuel Chang, CPA

 Ph.D.
 Candidate in Accounting

-Ernest R. Wish Research Fellow
+Ernest R. Wish Research Fellow and Bradley Fellow

 University of Chicago | Booth School of Business

 Outside of academics, I enjoy playing the piano, for which I won the Kentucky Bluegrass State Championship in 2019.
-I also serve as the Mandarin choir director for the Chinese Christian Union Church in Chinatown.
+I also serve as the Mandarin choir director for Chinese Christian Union Church in Chinatown.
 Additionally, I play tennis in my spare time.

 University of Chicago Booth School of Business